How to Help a Drug Addict Who Doesn't Want Help

 • Not allowing the addict to enter the home when drunk or high.

-An intervention is where the family and friends of an addict have a meeting with an addict and give them an ultimatum: either they go for help to recover from their addiction or risk losing everyone and everything near and dear to them.
+An intervention is where the family and friends of an addict have a meeting with the addict and give them an ultimatum: either they go for help to recover from their addiction or risk losing everyone and everything near and dear to them.

-An intervention is firm but at the same time loving, supportive, and caring.
+When talking to an addict in denial you need to be firm but at the same time loving, supportive, and caring.
 If you think you may need to stage an intervention for your loved one, reach out to a therapist, mental health counselor, or intervention specialist to plan the meeting to ensure the best possible outcome.

 Be sure to make a conscious effort to practice self-care.
 Engage in activities you enjoy, spend time with people you like, and take part in social activities that rejuvenate you.
 Go shopping, get your nails done, go for a back massage, or sit in a sauna – whatever will relax you and make you feel cared for.